huotianjun/Webmqx/README.md

 - Webmqx is a HTTP server plugin for RabbitMQ server, and was built in a HTTP server of Cowboy.

-- Because it uses RabbitMQ client framework in your web services, so Webmqx client can easily be **embedded** in any other application server which running anywhere, written in any language.
+- Because it uses RabbitMQ client's framework in your web services, so Webmqx client can easily be **embedded** in any other application server which running anywhere, written in any language.

 - It is easy to use: no parameterize with web server module of Webmqx,  and all HTTP requests routing to web service by the settings in your application.